emb3625/rainmetersourcebot/README.md

 * Datetime

 #_DISCLAIMER_
-This bot is currently in a beta phase.
-It has been tested in a small testing environment, but not in something bigger.
-Please report issues and be patient.
+This bot is currently in a testing/beta phase.
+It has been tested in a small testing environment, but not in the "real deal".
+Please report issues and be patient as this bot is rolled out.
 Thank you.